Alex Cox: Microfeature period (2007–present)

 In 2006, Alex Cox tried to get funding for a series of eight very low budget features set in Liverpool and produced by locals.
 The project was not completed, but the director grew interested in pursuing the idea of a film made for less than £100,000.
 He had originally hoped to shoot Repo Man on a comparable budget, and hoped that the lower overhead would mean greater creative freedom.

 Searchers 2.0, named after but not based on The Searchers, became Cox's first film for which he has sole writing credit since Repo Man, and marked his return to the comedy genre.
 A road movie and a revenge story, it tells of two actors, loosely based on and played by Del Zamora and Ed Pansullo, who travel from Los Angeles to a desert film screening in Monument Valley in the hopes of avenging abuse inflicted on them by a cruel screenwriter, Fritz Frobisher (Sy Richardson).
-It was scored by longtime collaborator Dan Wool aka Pray for Rain (Sid & Nancy, Straight to Hell, Death & the Compass, The Winner, Three Businessmen, Repo Chick among others).
+It was scored by longtime collaborator Dan Wool Pray for Rain (Sid & Nancy, Straight to Hell, Death & the Compass, The Winner, Three Businessmen, Repo Chick among others).
 Although the film was unable to achieve a cinema release in America or Europe, Cox claimed the experience of making a film with a smaller crew and less restrictions was energising.
 It is available on DVD in Japan, and was released in October 2010 in North America.